rust-lang/book/src/ch17-01-futures-and-syntax.md

   above.
 That value matches the `Output` type in the return type.
 This is just like other blocks you have seen.
 * The new function body is an `async move` block because of how it uses the `url` parameter.
-(We will talk about `async` vs. `async move` much more later in the chapter.)
+(We’ll talk about `async` vs. `async move` much more later in the chapter.)
-* The new version of the function has a kind of lifetime we have not seen before in the output type: `'_`.
+* The new version of the function has a kind of lifetime we haven’t seen before in the output type: `'_`.
 Because the function returns a `Future` which refers to a reference—in this case, the reference from the `url` parameter—we need to tell Rust that we mean for that reference to be included.
-We do not have to name the lifetime here, because Rust is smart enough to know there is only one reference which could be involved, but we *do* have to be explicit that the resulting `Future` is bound by that lifetime.
+We don’t have to name the lifetime here, because Rust is smart enough to know there is only one reference which could be involved, but we *do* have to be explicit that the resulting `Future` is bound by that lifetime.

 Now we can call `page_title` in `main`.
-To start, we will just get the title for a single page.
+To start, we’ll just get the title for a single page.
 In Listing 17-3, we follow the same pattern we used for getting command line arguments back in Chapter 12.
 Then we pass the first URL `page_title`, and await the result.
 Because the value produced by the future is